nryberg/til/juptyer/jupyter-not-starting.md

 	* Pasting the results into shell was painful until switching back to the Putty
 * Updated server IP in Jupyter config file similar to above.

 Works like a dream now.
+A happy dream that is.